 Preparing for life after credit repair – What to do next

-With this latest blog entry we want to touch on what occurs after you see improvement to a fico score.
+With this latest blog entry, we want to touch on what occurs after you see improvement with your FICO score.
 Successful completion of any service that repairs credit does not mean your financial problems are over.
 There will always be existing issues that will need your attention.
 You’ll need to do a complete overhaul of your financial life to rebuild your credit score and get it to the desired level.
 Here are a few tips to help you maintain good credit after FICO repair.

 Check your report and score to know where you stand